-Get ready for the Fall 2013 Turkey hunting season. from 10/1 to 10/22 in the Northern Zone.There are a a lot of changes, like higher license fees and changes in WMU - wildlife management area zone boundaries..
+Get ready for the Spring 2017 Turkey hunting season. all of May throughout NY State.There are a a lot of changes, like higher license fees and changes in WMU - wildlife management area zone boundaries..
 Remember, in the Adirondacks only there's one turkey bag limit for Fall season

 Southern Zone: BOW 10/1 - 11/15 AND 12/9 - 12/17; GUN 11/16 - 12/8